IBM/vpc-vmware-cloud-foundation/README.md

 # VMware on VPC IaaS

-![Architecture](images/arch.png)

 The IBM Cloud bare metal server is integrated with the VPC network, and you can take advantage of the network, storage, and security capabilities provided by IBM Cloud VPC.
 Use VMware vSAN™ for storage and VMware NSX-T™ for network capabilities.
 You can easily and quickly add and remove ESXi hosts.
 Also, add, configure, and remove VMware vSphere® clusters as you like.
 If your storage needs grow, you can add and attach IBM Cloud VPC file shares.
+For more information on Bare Metal Servers on VPC and VMware solution on VPC architecture, see [About Bare Metal Servers for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-bare-metal-servers&interface=ui).

 After the bare metal server provisioning and initial VMware configurations, you can access and manage the IBM-hosted environment.
 To do this step, you can use VMware clients, command line interface (CLI), existing scripts, or other familiar vSphere API-compatible tools.
 These options can be combined with IBM Cloud automation solutions, such as using IBM Cloud Terraform provider with Schematics.

+This terraform provisions VPC, subnets and hosts based on [VMware roll-our-own architecture in VPC](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-overview).
+An overview of the solution is shown below.

+![Architecture](images/arch.png)

 For the required common services, such as NTP and DNS, you can use IBM Cloud VPC basic services and solutions.
 For Active Directory™, you can use IBM Cloud VPC compute resources to build your Active Directory in IBM Cloud VPC, or interconnect with your existing Active Directory infrastructure.

 For connectivity needs, you can use IBM Cloud VPC and IBM Cloud interconnectivity solutions.
 For public internet network access capabilities, the options include floating IP addresses and Public Gateway configurations within your VPC.
+VPC routes are used to route traffic to NSX-T overlay through Tier 0 Gateway.

 On-premises connectivity over public internet can be arranged by using IBM Cloud VPC VPN services (site-to-site and client-to-site), or alternatively NSX-T built-in capabilities.
 For private networking, you can use IBM Cloud interconnectivity services to connect your VMware workloads with IBM Cloud classic infrastructure, other VPCs, and on-premises networks.

-For more information on Bare Metal Servers on VPC and VMware solution on VPC architecture, see [About Bare Metal Servers for VPC](https://cloud.ibm.com/docs/vpc?topic=vpc-about-bare-metal-servers&interface=ui) and [VMware roll-our-own architecture in VPC](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-overview) in IBM Cloud Docs.

 ## Key Responsibilities